Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Abstract

 \section{Abstract}

-Visibility graph of a polygon corresponds to its internal diagonals and boundary edges.
-For each vertex on the boundary of the polygon, we have a vertex in this graph and if two vertices of the polygon see each other there is an edge between their corresponding vertices in the graph.
+The visibility graph of a polygon corresponds to its internal diagonals and boundary edges.
+For each vertex on the boundary of the polygon, we have a vertex in this graph and if two vertices of the polygon see each other, there is an edge between their corresponding vertices in the graph.
 Two vertices of a polygon see each other if and only if their connecting line segment completely lies inside the polygon, and they are externally visible if and only if this line segment completely lies outside the polygon.
 Recognizing visibility graphs is the problem of deciding whether there is a simple polygon whose visibility graph is isomorphic to a given input graph.
 This problem is well-known and well-studied, but yet widely open in geometric graphs and computational geometry.

-Existential Theory of the Reals is the complexity class of problems that can be reduced to the problem of deciding whether there exists a solution to a quantifier-free formula $F(X_1,X_2,...,X_n)$, involving equalities and inequalities of real polynomials with real variables.
+Existential Theory of the Reals is the complexity class of problems that can be reduced to the problem of deciding whether there exists a solution to a quantifier-free formula $F(X_1,X_2,...,X_n)$, involving equality and inequality of real polynomials with real variables.
 The complete problems for this complexity class are called $\exists \Real-Complete$.

-In this paper we show that recognizing visibility graphs of polygons with holes is $\exists \Real-Complete$.
-Moreover, we show that recognizing visibility graphs of simple polygons when we have the internal and external visibility graphs, is also $\exists \Real-Complete$. \keywords{Visibility graph; polygon with holes, external visibility; recognizing visibility graph; existential theory of the reals.}
+In this paper, we show that recognizing visibility graphs of polygons with holes is $\exists \Real-Complete$; recognizing visibility graphs of simple polygons is $\exists \Real-Complete$ when we have both internal and external visibility graphs; recognizing visibility graphs of simple polygons is $\exists \Real-Complete$ when we have both internal and external visibility graphs and a \textit{BlockingVertexAssignment}.